peteradrichem/Xul/docs/xp.rst

 -------------------
 A result element can be pretty printed with the ``--pretty-element`` command-line option.

+.. warning:: The ``--pretty-element`` option removes all white space nodes before applying the XPath expression.

 Pretty print the latest Python PEP:

 .. code-block:: bash